 Growth and strong economy has been reflected in Ecuador, since the year 2000.
 When a dollarization process started and has placed them as the eighth best economy in South America.
 Despite this, its economy is still dependent on the export of raw materials, mainly petroleum and bananas.
-This boom in the exports has taken place along with a rise in the shipping service to Ecuador.
+This boom in the exports has taken place along with a rise in ocean freight to Ecuador.

 The significant role of the exports and its geographical location, very close to the Panama Canal, made the Government of Ecuador impulse the upgrade and update of the port infrastructures.
 This let the freight forwarding service develop in a more competitive way, gaining both in quality and in productivity.